omeralpcolak/Understanding-the-Important-Functions-of-UNITY/README.md

 # Understanding-the-Important-Functions-of-UNITY

-<p> In this project, i analyze the important functions of Unity such as Awake, Start, Update,FixedUpdate,LateUpdate, Instantiate, Invoke and Coroutine.
+<p> In this project, i analyzed the important functions of Unity such as Awake, Start, Update,FixedUpdate,LateUpdate, Instantiate, Invoke and Coroutine.
 To see the differences between Awake and Start or Update and FixedUpdate, i wrote some simple code.
 Here is the code i wrote, you can also acces these codes in the ImportantFunctions/Assets/Script folder!</p>

 <p>